n6ls0n/learn-opengl-playground/README.md

 - By using multiple rendered targets we can even do all of this in a single render pass

+- The G-buffer is the collective term of all textures used to store ligiting relevant data for the final lighting pass

+- All the data we need to light a fragment with forward rendering is as follows:
+  1. A 3D world space position vecotor to calucate the interpolated fragment position variable used for the lightDir and viewDir
+  2. An RGB diffuese color vector known as an albedo
+  3. A 3D normal vecotr for determining a surface's slope
+  4. A specular intensity float
+  5. All light source positions and color vectors
+  6. The player or viewer's position vector

+- With these per-fragment variables at our disposal, we are able to calculate the (Blinn) Phong lighting we're accustomed to.
+The light source positions and colors and the player's view position can be configured using uniform variable but the other variables are all fragment specific

+- If we can somehow pass the exact same data to the final deferred lighting pass we can calculate the same lighting effects, even though we're rendering fragments on a 2D quad

+- There is no limit in OpenGL to what we can store in a texture so it makes sense to store all per-fragment data in one or multiple screen-filled textures of the G-buffer and use these later in the lighting pass

+- As the G-buffer textures will have the same size as the lighting pass's 2D quad, we get the exact same fragment data we'd had in a forward rendering setting but this time in the lighting pass; there is a one on one mapping

+- One of the disadvantages of deferred shading is that it is not possible to do blending as all values in the G-buffer are from single fragments and blending operates on the combination of multiple fragments.
+Another disadvantage is that deferred shading forces you to use the same lighting algorithm for most of your scenes lighting; you can somehow alleviate this a bit by including more material-specfic data in the G-buffer

+- To overcome these disadvantages (especially blending) we often split the renderer into two parts: one deferred rendering part and the other a forward rendering part specifically meant for blending or special shader effects not suited for a deferred rendering pipelin

 #### SSAO

 ### PBR